Make contributions when it suits you

 Claiming a tax deduction

-Individuals under 75 (including people aged 65 to 74 years who meet the work test) are eligible to claim a deduction for personal super contributions made to an eligible super fund.
+Individuals under 75 (including people aged 65 to 74 years who meet the work test or work test exemption) are eligible to claim a deduction for personal super contributions made to an eligible super fund.
 Amounts you claim a tax deduction for count towards your pre-tax (concessional) cap.

 Not sure if you should make pre-tax or post-tax contributions?